chatwoot/docs/docs/product/channels/live-chat/conversation-continuity.md

 _Note_: Enable conversation continuity in self hosted installations via this [guide](/self-hosted/configuration/features/email-channel/conversation-continuity)

-If the customer email is updated through any of the options mentioned above.
+If the customer email gets updated through any of the options mentioned above.
 When the agent replies and the customer is not active on the chat widget:

-- The customer recieves an email thread with conversation summary over which they can continue the conversation.
+- The customer receives an email thread with a conversation summary over which they can continue the conversation.
-- The agent recieves the customer replies from email, in their chatwoot dashboard, continued over the existing conversation thread.
+- The agent receives the customer replies from email in their chatwoot dashboard, continued over the existing conversation thread.

 <img alt="chatwoot-dashboard-email-reply" src={require('./images/conversation-continuity/chatwoot-dashboard-email-reply.png').default} class="mw-50" />